bolajahmad/testbase-microservices-architecture/README.md

 have a virtual wallet where they can credit their wallet from within the system.
 The goal of this mini project is to build a backend services using the microservice architecture to facilitate transfer of money from a wallet to another wallet.
-Note that, the said system has a user service, payment service and billing service respectively.
+Note that, the said system has a user service, payment service and billing service, wallet service respectively.
 The objective is:

 Create an authentication mechanism for registering and authenticating user.
 Please note, We do not require that the user is verified before they can use the system

-When an authenticated user credits a service provider we want the user (from his wallet) We want the payment Gateway (Paypal) to process the payment and then route it back to a messaging broker (RabbitMq or Kafka) to the billing service
+Functional Requirement

+A registered user makes payment and get his wallet funded.
+When a client makes payment for a service, he should be billed for the service, this will debit his wallet and credit the provider's wallet.

+Non functional Requirement

+When a user makes payment and his wallet get credited we want to be able to notify him the email service should handle this

 Upon notification from the broker, we want the billing service to deduct from the client wallet and credit the service provider's wallet the amount paid by the client

 NB You can use any backend technologies to build this Notably, Java, Springboot, NodeJs, Python
 1. You are also expected to containerize the app using docker